Manna: References in medieval Christian works

-In 1586 the German physician Joachim Camerarius the Younger wrote in his herbal, that manna, that was used to purge humours, was collected in Welschland from species of fraxino.
-In the same article he showed a woodcut of Fraxinus exelsior.
+In 1586 the German physician Joachim Camerarius the Younger wrote in his herbal, that manna, that was used to purge humours, was collected in Welschland from species of Fraxinus.
+In the same article he showed a woodcut of Fraxinus excelsior.
 A woodcut of Fraxinus ornus had been published earlier in 1554 and in 1562 by Pietro Andrea Mattioli.

-Until the end of the 19th century manna was brought to northern Europe from Calabria (manna calabrina) and from Sicilia.
-She was collected as a secrete from species of Fraxinus, mainly of Fraxinus ornus and of Fraxinus excelsior.
-Following the rules of Humorisme, physicians in northern Europe prescribed this manna as a mild laxative.
+Until the end of the 19th century, manna was brought to Northern Europe from Calabria (manna calabrina) and from Sicilia.
+It was collected as a secrete from species of Fraxinus, mainly of Fraxinus ornus and of Fraxinus excelsior.
+Following the rules of Humorisme, physicians in Northern Europe prescribed this manna as a mild laxative.